Alipsa/r2md/README.md

 )
 ```

-Note that md.addPlot() takes an anonymous code block `{ }` as the argument where you add all the plotting functions you need.
+Note that md.plot() takes an anonymous code block `{ }` as the argument where you add all the plotting functions you need.
 All additional arguments except alt and attr (width and height in this case, I put them first and last to illustrate that the
 placement is not important) goes to the `png()` function.